csmanea/testing-workshops/oci-ignite-advanced/create-adw/autonomous-data-warehouse.md

 ## Task 1: Choose Autonomous Database from the Services Menu

-1. Log in to the Oracle Cloud Interface.
+1. Log in to the [Oracle Cloud Console](https://cloud.oracle.com/).
 2. Once you log in, you arrive at the cloud services dashboard where you can see all the services available to you.
 Click the navigation menu in the upper left to show top level navigation choices and then click **Autonomous Database**.

     ![Oracle home page.](images/navigate-adb.png " ")